nanocurrency/nano-docs/readme.md

 ### Table of Contents
 Currently the ToC on the right side is limited to a depth of 4, so `##`, `###` and `####` will be included there.
 Higher header levels can be used on the page ot better organize content but will not be in the ToC.

+### Links
+MKDocs has a link checker built in that can be run using the `--strict` flag on `mkdocs serve` or `mkdocs build` command.
+This flag is included in the build pipeline.
+In order for it to work, links must be referencing the relative file path with the file extension included and no trailing slashes.
+Anchors are not included in this check.
+Although relative URLs will function if used, they will not be verified by the link checker.

+For example, linking from a page in the`running-a-node` folder to `integration-guides` would be:

+* Gets checked: `../integration-guides/the-basics.md`.
+* Doens't get checked: `/integration-guides/the-basics`

 ### Snippets
 The `snippets` folder contains reusable pieces of content which can be inserted as follows: